Finding a Quality Child Care Centre

 Whether you’re a parent looking for quality childcare in your local area, or a childcare professional, administrator or educator looking to work with the best employer, we have put together this guide to help in finding a quality child care centre.

 Make a list of all of the child care centres in your local area, and contact each of them to obtain their annual fees and any additional costs, which might include catering, special events or even waiting list fees.
 Don’t make a decision on price alone, but take into account proximity to your home and workplace.
 Would it be more convenient to have a centre closer to where you live or work?

 Educator Training, Qualifications and Staffing Levels

 Assessing the training and education level of the staff is a good place to start when comparing child care centres.
-Does the centre have a good mix of experienced senior child care professionals as well as the energy and enthusiasm of trained newcomers to the industry?
+Does the have a good mix of experienced senior child care professionals as well as the energy and enthusiasm of trained newcomers to the industry?
 The National Quality Framework sets minimum standard requirements for early childhood teaching qualifications.
 You should also ask about the educator to child ratio to understand how many children will be in the group, and how many carers will be looking after them.

 Healthy Children’s Menus and Allergy Awareness Programs